captaineywick/Data-Analysis-Portfolio/README.md

 This dataset contains scraped data from Lamudi, a top real estate platform in the Philippines, connecting sellers, buyers, and renters.
 It offers a secure interface to list and discover properties online, catering to residential, commercial, and investment needs.

 Data Information:
+- Philippine House Price Forecast: Contains 3000 rows and 6 columns.
-- Philippine Condo Price Forecast: Contains 1500 rows and 10 columns.
+- Philippine Condo Price Forecast: Contains 1500 rows and 7 columns.

 Project:
 - [View the project](https://github.com/captaineywick/Data-Analysis-Portfolio/tree/master/Python/Real%20Estate)